-These Terms and Conditions govern the provision of website hosting services provided by Bell Online Ltd, a company registered in England and Wales under number 7234972 whose registered office is at 33 The Laurels, Tamworth, B78 2PH (“the Host”) to clients wishing to use those website hosting services to host their website(s).
+These Terms and Conditions govern the provision of website hosting and media streaming services provided by Bell Online Ltd, a company registered in England and Wales under number 7234972 whose registered office is at Tamworth Enterprise Centre, Philip Dix House, Corporation Street, Tamworth, B79 7DN (“the Host”) to clients wishing to use those website hosting services to host their website(s).
 Your agreement to comply with and be bound by these Terms and Conditions is deemed to occur on Your indicating Your acceptance and completing your Order for the Service.

 1. Definitions and Interpretation

 1.1 In these Terms and Conditions, unless the context otherwise requires, the following expressions have the following meanings:

 “Account” means Your details that are required and held by Us to facilitate the provision of the Service to You including, but not limited to, identification and location details, username and password, and details of the Service provided to You;

 “Business Day” means, any day (other than Saturday or Sunday) on which ordinary banks are open for their full range of normal business in the United Kingdom;

 “Client Website” means the website that We shall host for You and refers to all parts of that website including, but not limited to, component files and related services such as e-mail;

 “Confidential Information” means, in relation to either Party, information which is disclosed to that Party by the other Party pursuant to or in connection with the Agreement (whether orally or in writing or any other medium, and whether or not the information is expressly stated to be confidential or marked as such);